 By coming together through the National Lieutenant Governors Association (NLGA), the nation’s lieutenant governors and seconds-in-command leverage their bipartisan collaboration to bring Science, Technology, Engineering & Mathematics (STEM) education opportunities to constituents in the states and U.S. territories through innovative projects, including (but not limited to):

-- The NLGA Lt.
-Governors’ STEM Scholarship Program annually provides scholarships to 12 schools for STEM-related projects in the classroom.
-The first scholarships will be awarded in the Summer of 2022.
+The NLGA Lt.
+Governors’ STEM Scholarship Program annually provides scholarships to 12 schools for STEM-related projects in the classroom, a program which started in 2022.

-- The NLGA STEM Service Project supports youth in NLGA meeting locations with toys promoting STEM skills.
-NLGA has so far provided 250 children in three states with STEM inspiration!
+The NLGA STEM Service Project supports youth in NLGA meeting locations with toys promoting STEM skills.
+NLGA has so far provided 350 children in four states with STEM inspiration!

-By the end of 2022, NLGA Members will provide STEM education and inspiration to the K – 12 students of 12 different schools and to 350 individual children across at least 15 states!
+By 2023, NLGA Members provided STEM education and inspiration to the K – 12 students of 12 different schools and to more than 1000 individual children across more than 15 states!